Unifying constitutive law of vibroconvective turbulence in microgravity: Introduction

-In microgravity, as the gravity is however almost absent, gravity-induced convection becomes too feeble to transport matter and heat.
-Vibration, omnipresent in science and technology, has been shown to be an attractive way to operate fluids, modulate convective patterns, and control heat transport by creating an ``artificial gravity'' \cite{Beysens2006EuroNews,Beysens2005PRL}, e.g., vibration shapes liquid interfaces in arbitrary direction \cite{Sanchez2020JFM,Sanchez2019JFM,Apffel2021PNAS}, vibration levitates a fluid layer upon a gas layer\cite{Apffel2020nature}, vibration selects patterns through the parametric response\cite{Rogers2000PRL,Rogers2000PRLb,Pesch2008JFM,Salgado2019PRE}, vibration significantly enhances or suppresses heat transport depending on the mutual direction of vibration and temperature gradient\cite{Wang2020SA,Swaminathan2018JASA,Wu2021PoF,wu2022jfm}.
-Vibroconvection, resulting directly from a non-isothermal fluid subjected to the external vibration, is very pronounced under microgravity conditions and provides a potential mechanism of heat and mass transport in absence of gravity-induced convection \cite{Gershuni1998WS,Mialdun2008PRL,Shevtsova2010JFM}.
-Elucidating the potential constitutive law of vibroconvective turbulence and its underlying mechanism is not only of great importance in microgravity science, but also provides practical guiding significance for space missions\cite{Monti2001AA} and microfluidic technologies\cite{Daniel2005Langmuir,Brunet2007PRL}.
+The emergence of unified constitutive law is a hallmark of gravity-induced convective turbulence \citep{Niemela2000Nature,Grossmann2000JFM,Grossmann2001PRL,Ahlers2009RMP,Lohse2010ARFM,Stevens2013JFM,Zhu2018NP,Sreenivasan2019PNAS,Wang2019NC,Jiang2020SA}, e.g., $Nu \sim Ra^\beta$ with $\beta \approx 0.3$ in the classical regime \citep{Malkus1954PRSLA,Priestley1954AJP,Castaing1989JFM,Plumley2019Earth,Iyer2020PNAS,Ahlers2022aspect} and $\beta=1/2$ in the ultimate regime for paradigmatic Rayleigh-B{\'e}nard (RB) convection \citep{Kraichnan1962PoF,Spiegel1963AstJ,He2012PRL,Toppaladoddi2017PRL,Lepot2018PNAS,zou2021jfm}, where the Nusselt number $Nu$ quantifies the heat transport efficiency and the Rayleigh number $Ra$ quantifies the strength of buoyancy forcing.
+However, in microgravity, as the gravity effect is however almost absent, gravity-induced convection becomes too feeble to transport matter and heat.
+Vibration, omnipresent in science and technology, has been shown to be an attractive way to operate fluids, modulate convective patterns, and control heat transport by creating an ``artificial gravity'' \citep{Beysens2006EuroNews,Beysens2005PRL}, e.g., vibration shapes liquid interfaces in arbitrary direction \citep{Sanchez2020JFM,Sanchez2019JFM,Apffel2021PNAS}, vibration levitates a fluid layer upon a gas layer \citep{Apffel2020nature}, vibration selects patterns through the parametric response \citep{Rogers2000PRL,Rogers2000PRLb,Pesch2008JFM,Salgado2019PRE}, vibration significantly enhances or suppresses heat transport depending on the mutual direction of vibration and temperature gradient \citep{Wang2020SA,Swaminathan2018JASA,Wu2021PoF,wu2022jfm}.
+Vibroconvection, resulting directly from a non-isothermal fluid subjected to the external vibration, is very pronounced under microgravity conditions and provides a potential mechanism of heat and mass transport in absence of gravity-induced convection \citep{Gershuni1998WS,Mialdun2008PRL,Shevtsova2010JFM}.
+Elucidating the potential constitutive law of vibroconvective turbulence and its underlying mechanism is not only of great importance in microgravity science, but also provides practical guiding significance for space missions \citep{Monti2001AA} and microfluidic technologies \citep{Daniel2005Langmuir,Brunet2007PRL}.